EmilHvitfeldt/smltar/docs/04_stemming.md

   nest(data = word)
 ```

 Then we can remove stop words (using `get_stopwords(language = "da")` and similar for each language) and stem with the language-specific Porter algorithm.
-What are the top 20 stems for "The Fir-Tree" in each of these five languages, after removing the Snowball stop words\index{stop word lists!Snowball} for that language?
+What are the top-20 stems for "The Fir-Tree" in each of these five languages, after removing the Snowball stop words\index{stop word lists!Snowball} for that language?

 ```r